A collection of the most frequently asked questions on vehicle fuel consumption and emissions.

 Note: 3.785 litres = 1 U.S. gallon

 What can I do to reduce my fuel costs?

 Once you have chosen the most fuel-efficient vehicle for your everyday needs, you can optimize your vehicle’s efficiency and reduce your vehicle’s impact on the environment by following these tips.

-Adopt these five fuel-efficient driving techniques to reduce your fuel consumption and carbon dioxide emissions by as much as 25 percent:
+Adopt fuel-efficient driving techniques to reduce your fuel consumption and carbon dioxide emissions by as much as 25%.

 Don’t idle unnecessarily: If you are going to be stopped for more than 60 seconds – when parked – turn the engine off.

-Use air conditioning sparingly: Due to the extra load on the engine, air conditioning can increase your vehicle’s fuel consumption by 20 percent.
+Use air conditioning sparingly: Due to the extra load on the engine, air conditioning can increase your vehicle’s fuel consumption by 20%.
 Roll down your windows when city driving, or use your vehicle’s flow-through ventilation on the highway.

 Lighten your load: Roof and bicycle racks decrease your vehicle’s aerodynamics and heavy items in your trunk add weight, causing your vehicle to burn more fuel.
 Take only what you need.